-Perfect teacher Christmas gifts – gluten free chocolate orange mini cakes
+Perfect foodie gifts – gluten free chocolate orange mini cakes

 Check out these little gluten free chocolate orange mini cakes.
 They are simple enough for kids to make themselves (over about the age of 8 with adult supervision) or perfect for very small people to help with!
 Measuring, weighing, pouring and drizzling…

 I can’t promise your kitchen will be clean afterwards but you will have ticked one more box off the Christmas to-do list and have a few spare for yourself!